naoxio/inbreeze/README.md

 - [x] display session data when ending the session and storing it locally
 - [ ] add customizations directly in the settings page
 - [ ] add info section in the settings with external links
-- [ ] add android and web build polishing
+- [ ] android and web build polishing
 - [ ] option to add relaxing music during the exercise
 - [x] add loading screen
 - [x] github action to automatically build android apks